SymbolixAU/clubhouser/README.md

 What else do I need?
 --------------------

-You need an access token to retreive and put records into Clubhouse.
+You need an access token to retrieve and put records into Clubhouse.

 If you / your team has a Clubhouse account, bring up the Settings menu (top right) and select "API tokens" from the list on the left.

 !["api token"](man/figures/clubhouse_api_token.png)

 Download and save it somewhere safe.
-I recommend adding it to your .Rprofile and retreiving it with `Sys.getenv("CH_TOKEN")`
+I recommend adding it to your .Rprofile and retrieving it with `Sys.getenv("CH_TOKEN")`

 If your team doesn't use Clubhouse.....I can't help you.
 If you are an agile team it's worth a look - it's more structured than Trello and much more user friendly than Jira.
 And, no they haven't given me any money (though, if someone is offering....)